usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 </details>
 <br />

-By default a file called `waap.yaml` is written to the current directory containing an updated instance configuration (use ).
+By default a file called `waap.yaml` is written to the current directory containing an updated instance configuration.

-> &#128226; Do **NOT** just apply auto generated configurations without prior validation!
+> &#10071; Do **NOT** just apply auto generated configurations without prior validation!

 Inspecting the generated config (`less waap.yaml`) or by specifically looking at rule exceptions by executing the command below we get the rule exceptions: